sundeepbassi/The-Wellbeing-Retreat/README.md

 There will be copyright information at the bottom.

 Again I do not want to put the footer ina different coloured area as I feel this may distract from the overall theme of the site.

+I noticed that the sign up red submit button was being pressed tbat the social media icons opened up.
+I used google developer tools to check what was going on and I noticed the both the social media and the sign up submit button overlapped.
+I rectified this by adding margin-top: 100px; to the footer section and it rectified the problem.

  **Features Left to Implement**